bilbo443/BILBBET/BUTTON_AUDIT.md

       rather than risking an unsafe automatic partial-void.
 Resolving a novelty item back to `OPEN` correctly reverts any auto-settled bet back to PENDING, rather than leaving it stuck at a stale status.
+- [x] **Admin: cup fixture setup — investigated from a real user report, not a code bug.** You noticed FA Cup/ECL leaderboard tabs showing no sortable columns.
+Confirmed directly: every section uses the exact same table code, and FA Cup correctly shows sortable columns the moment a real fixture exists for it — proved this by manually injecting one and re-rendering.
+The actual cause is that `state.cupFixtures` starts (and resets every season) completely empty; cup fixtures are admin-entered per round, not pre-built like league fixtures, so there's genuinely nothing to tip on yet.
+Also confirmed one real operational detail while checking the entry
+      handler: a fixture gets tagged with whatever `state.currentRound` is *at the moment it's added* (`data-add-cupfixture`) — so entering FA Cup's Round 2 fixtures requires the round dropdown to actually be at Round 2 first, not something you can pre-schedule from Round 1.

 ---